 I called several web-sites that had the butterflies on them but they didn't know either.
 I was referred to you from BUGS-N-BLOOM.
 I pray that you can help me or know anyone that can.
 I would appreciate and information that will help me to finally find what I have been looking for.
 Thank you so much.

 I searched high and low also to try and find any book or craft store that might be able to help me with some information on how to make nylon butterflies, and just couldn't get any answers.
 I went on line one day and decided to go to goggle.com and then entered HOW TO MAKE FAIRY WINGS, all of a sudden a whole bunch of different sites appeared.
 Some have actual step by step videos of how to make fairy wings and some just give you written instruction instead.
-The same way the fairy wings are made can also be applied to the way you make your butterfly wings too.

 I was very satisfied with the information each different site had available.
 I still haven't been able to find any books on the nylon butterflies, but I'm sure there are plenty that explain how to make fairy wings?
 I believe the "how to make fairy wings" sites are worth looking into.

 Here are directions that I found on-line on making nylon butterflies.
 To create your own butterflies, all you will need is knee high nylon stockings and some wire.
 The size of wire and nylon will depend on the size you choose to create.
 The knee high nylons are very cheap and come in a variety of different colors.
 You can find a picture of a butterfly and enlarge it on any copy machine and follow your wire to the outline of your picture and be sure that it is strong enough to maintain its shape.
 Pull the nylon stocking over the wire shape.
 When you have completed this step, you can either sew, glue or tie your nylon ends.